pokergeist/SwitchIR/README.md

 The full complement of Eagle and Gerber files (for PCB fabrication) will be provided after proof-of-concept.

 ### Testing Status:

+**2022-11-22**

+**Mo' Better success**.
+I'm getting meaningful results from Chris' example sketches dump, analyze, & freq.ino - and sorting out various results from (5) remotes.
+Throw in a little Perl code to parse the dump results just for fun.
+Next come the sending examples, then capture and save to flash memory.

 **2022-11-04**